openvinotoolkit/openvino.genai/src/README.md

 ```

 #### Using raw performance metrics
-Additionally to mean and std values, `perf_metrics` object has a `raw_metrics` field which stored raw numbers with timesteps when batch of tokens was generated, with batch sizes for each timestamp, with tokenization duration and so on.
+In addition to mean and standard deviation values, the `perf_metrics` object has a `raw_metrics` field.
+This field stores raw data, including:

+- Timestamps for each batch of generated tokens
+- Batch sizes for each timestamp
+- Tokenization durations
+- Detokenization durations
+- Other relevant metrics

+These metrics can be use for more fine grained analysis, such as getting exact calculating median values, percentiles, etc. Below are a few examples of how to use raw metrics.

 Getting timestamps for each generated token:
 ```python